mozart/mozart2/README.md

   </tbody>
 </table>

-To effectively build Mozart, use `make`.
+To actually build Mozart, use `make`.

 The same recommandation about using `-jN` holds.
 Building Mozart 2 is _very_ long (especially when done from scratch).
 But beware, each task can be very